Introduction

 Defensive assets

 The two main jobs for defensive assets are to dampen portfolio volatility and minimise overall falls in total portfolio valuation during volatile markets.
-Some investors might be unable to stomach the falls to which a portfolio containing only growth assets is prone.
+As mentioned previously, some investors might be unable to stomach the falls to which a portfolio containing only growth assets is prone.
 Defensive assets are carefully chosen to be less likely to suffer significant falls in turbulent markets, thereby limiting the impact on the portfolio’s overall value.

 Conclusion